 Combination microwaves are perfect for fitting above a matching oven in a tall housing unit for extra cooking space.
 As these are usually 45cm tall there is much more internal capacity and many models offer multiple cooking functions including fan oven, conventional and grill settings.
 When combined with a 14cm warming drawer these models sit perfectly side by side in a gallery scenario with ovens and other compact appliances, adding that perfect touch to your kitchen design.

 Place settings within a dishwasher means the capacity of your dishwasher and how many settings it is designed to hold comfortably, enabling a thorough and efficient clean.
 For example 12 place settings, means you can fit 12 dinner plates, 12 soup bowls, 12 tea cups & saucers, 12 dessert plates, 12 tumblers and 12 individual knives, forks, soup spoons, dessert spoons and tea spoons.
-The higher the place setting number the more you can fit in.
+The higher the place setting the more you can fit in.

-Cutlery Basket or Tray
+Cutlery or Basket Tray

 Dishwasher cutlery baskets are typically designed to sit on the bottom tray of your dishwasher.
 They normally have several sections for you to fill with cutlery.
-They do however take up a fair bit of room in your tray which eliminates the space for plates.
+They do however take up a fair bit of room in your tray which limits the space for plates.
 Cutlery trays normally sit at the very top of the dishwasher allowing you to lay out your cutlery individually without compromising on your crockery space.
 You can buy models with flexible trays too.

 Dishwasher noise levels are rated in decibels, the lower the decibel number the quieter the dishwasher will be.
-Although a difference of just a few decibels may not seem to be much in numbers, a dishwasher that is just one decibel more is actually 30 percent louder.
+Although a difference of just a few decibels may not seem to be much, a dishwasher that is just one decibel more is actually 30 percent louder.
 And a dishwasher that is four decibels more is surprisingly twice as loud!
 So, the higher the decibel doesn’t mean a quieter machine as you would expect, in fact, quite the opposite.

 Heat Pump Tumble Dryers

-Vented tumble dryers remove moisture from your clothes and expel it outside of your home via a vent.
+Vented tumble dryers remove moisture from your clothes and expel the moisture outside of your home via a vent.
 They come with a long hose attached to help you vent it outside, but you may need to install it if you want to vent the moisture out through a wall.
 These types of tumble dryers aren’t particularly energy efficient and will typically come with C and B energy ratings.

 A condenser drain kit enables you to empty water from your condenser dryer, by directly draining it into a sink, U-bend or drain.
 This eliminates the need to empty the water collection tank at the end of each cycle.
 This will naturally limit where the dryer can be installed in your kitchen though as it will need to be within a short reach of your preferred drainage option.